-Treatment-emergent MRI findings resembling ARIA have been observed. in our INVOKE-2 Phase 2 clinical trial.
+Treatment-emergent MRI findings resembling ARIA were observed in our INVOKE-2 Phase 2 clinical trial.
 ARIA are MRI findings that may include vasogenic edema, sulcal effusions, microhemorrhages and/or superficial siderosis.
-The incidence of ARIA has been shown to increase in Alzheimer's disease patients with the administration of certain Alzheimer's disease therapeutics, namely anti-β-amyloid antibodies.
-We do not yet know whether the biological mechanism(s) causing the MRI changes in INVOKE-2 are the same as that associated with the ARIA that has been described with anti-amyloid beta antibodies.
 In INVOKE-2, most cases resembling ARIA were asymptomatic and non-serious.
-However, a small number of ARIA-related serious adverse events occurred early in the trial in patients with the APOE e4/e4 genotype, as previously reported.
+However, a small number of ARIA-related serious adverse events occurred early in the trial in patients with the APOE e4/e4 genotype.
 To mitigate risks associated with ARIA, at that time we voluntarily discontinued dosing and enrollment of APOE e4/e4 participants in our INVOKE-2 Phase 2 clinical trial.
-Following these changes, a small number of ARIA-related serious adverse events occurred in patients who are non-homozygous for the APOE e4 allele.
-We continue to implement earlier MRI monitoring, and are following recently published guidelines for ARIA monitoring and management.
-We are conducting this study under the guidance of an IDMC, which is allowed to review unblinded data and to make trial recommendations.
+Following these changes, a small number of ARIArelated serious adverse events occurred in patients who are non-homozygous for the APOE e4 allele.
+We continued to implement earlier MRI monitoring, followed recently published guidelines for ARIA monitoring and management, and conducted this study under the guidance of an IDMC.